smithlabcode/methpipe/README.md

 ### Required libraries

+* A recent compiler: most users will be building and installing this software with GCC.
+We require a compiler that fully supports C++11, so we recommend using at least GCC 5.8.
+There are still many systems that install a very old version of GCC by default, so if you have problems with building this software, that might be the first thing to check.
 * The GNU Scientific Library: this has always been required.
 It can be installed using `apt` on Linux, using `brew` on macOS, or from source available [here](http://www.gnu.org/software/gsl).